 To meet the MPI profiling interface, an implementation of the MPI functions must

-2. ensure that those MPI functions that are not replaced may still be linked into an executable image without causing name clashes.
+2. ensure that those MPI functions which are not replaced may still be linked into an executable image without causing name clashes.

 3. document the implementation of different language bindings of the MPI interface if they are layered on top of each other, so that the profiler developer knows whether she must implement the profile interface for each binding, or can economise by implementing it only for the lowest level routines.

-4. where the implementation of different language bindings is done through a layered approach (e.g. the Fortran binding is a set of ``wrapper'' functions that call the C implementation), ensure that these wrapper functions are separable from the rest of the library.
+4. where the implementation of different language bindings is is done through a layered approach (e.g. the Fortran binding is a set of ``wrapper'' functions which call the C implementation), ensure that these wrapper functions are separable from the rest of the library.

 5. provide a no-op routine MPI_PCONTROL in the MPI library.